-With summer quickly coming to a close, your kiddos will be heading off to school in no time.
-This year, say goodbye to that sandwich and chips, and pack your kids a lunchtime surprise that will make them clean their Bento Box.
+The new school year gets closer every day.
+Have you thought about your kids' lunch plan yet?
+This year, say goodbye to that sandwich and chips, and pack your kids a healthy lunch they won't want to trade.
 Healthy lunch ideas don't have to be boring.
 In fact, these back-to-school lunches will knock their socks off:

 Mini Cheeseburger Pies

 Photo Credit: Your Homebased Mom

 If your little one loves cheeseburgers, try making this healthier version for lunch, from Your Homebased Mom.

 - 1 teaspoon garlic salt